 There are many reasons why using analytics tools is a no-brainer for digital marketers today.
 Here are three of the more important reasons:

-Helps you deduce the ‘story’ behind the data
+It helps you figure out the ‘story’ behind the data

 There are numerous analytics tools available on the market today.
-Some of them are free, some of them require a paid subscription.
-Paid analytics products and free analytics products will differ in terms of support, features, and functionality.
+Some of them are free and some require a paid subscription.
+Paid and free analytics products will differ in terms of support, features, and functionality.

 Some examples of analytics packages that are available include:

 Google Analytics can track the user or consumer journey, providing rich data around channels used, locations, and devices.
-These journeys can then be tracked through to on-site activity, goals achieved, and exit point, as well as returning visitors, which indicates loyalty.
+These journeys can then be tracked through to on-site activity, goals achieved, exit points, as well as returning visitors, which indicates loyalty.

 Google Analytics is an excellent choice for most marketing needs.
 Some benefits of the standard, free version of Google Analytics include: